elazarg/mmdbm/README.md

-# mmdbm — Combined May–Must Difference-Bound Domain
+# mmdbm - Combined May–Must DBM Abstract Domain

 `mmdbm` is a reference implementation of the **Combined May–Must Difference-Bound Matrix (DBM) domain**, a numerical abstract domain designed to jointly model *over-approximated (may)* and *under-approximated (must)* relational constraints.